 Did you know that the software used by the EU Parliament daily was developed by Italians and further upgraded by Ukrainians?

-The EU e-voting solution was initially developed and maintained by Eurel Informatica SpA, an Italian software development company specializing in public sector solutions.
+The EU e-voting solution was initially developed and maintained by Eurel Informatica SpA, an Italian provider of e-voting, conference, and public administration solutions.
 With the course of time and the development of new technologies, the need to modernize it and add additional modules to improve workflows and security arose.
 And that’s where Redwerk comes in.
 Eurel partnered with us to strengthen their dev team with Java and DevOps experts and manage projects more efficiently.

 Redwerk E-Government Expertise

-Redwerk is a Ukrainian software development agency delivering web2 and web3 solutions for businesses worldwide.
-E-government has remained one of the major company’s vectors since 2005.
+Since 2005, the year Redwerk was founded, e-government has remained one of our primary business vectors.
 Among the first e-government projects we delivered was YouTown, a SaaS helping citizens connect with local governments.
 It was awarded Champions of Change by the White House and adopted across cities in the USA and the Netherlands.

-Another successful project we delivered, this time to the Netherlands and Belgium public sector, was a decision-making platform for city councils.
-We integrated five essential modules into a broader system to automate and significantly speed up routine tasks as well as provide a convenient reporting tool.
+Another successful project we delivered in partnership with Green Valley BV, this time to the Netherlands and Belgium public sector, was a citizen request management software for city councils.
+We developed the product from the ground up, factoring in EU e-government regulations.
 The solution was used by 50% of city councils in the Netherlands and Belgium.

 As of our most recent projects, we helped Change & Innovation Agency mirror their public sector consulting expertise in Current™, a service delivery SaaS for health and human services agencies.
 We developed the entire solution from the ground up, ensuring it’s 100% ADA compliant.
 Current™ is adopted by ten state and county human services agencies across the USA, while many more agency implementations are on the horizon.